 It is therefore the objective of theADVANZ consortium to create a Pan African One Health Platform that will collect and provide information, resources and advice on neglected zoonotic diseases, diagnostics, treatment and prevention.
 The prime goal of ADVANZ is to promote and advocate the one health concept in low resource communities in Africa with the objective of improving surveillance and control of zoonotic diseases.
 Such an objective shall be achieved through the dissemination of context oriented knowledge and information through electronic or print means to target ministries (Health and Agriculture), veterinarians and affected local communities.
 The expected impact of the project is to reduce the prevalence of neglected zoonotic diseases, increased animal production and welfare that would in turn would improve the general livelihood of the affected population.

-ADVANZ has an advisory board guiding us in design and targeting of NZD information materials.
+ADVANZ is an advisory board which guides in the design and targeting of NZD information materials.
 Board members are experts from a range of disciplines including of anthropology, health, agriculture, economics, traditional knowledge and environmental sciences.
-Strategic partners from relevant EU projects, and representatives from WHO and FAO will be additional board members.
-In NOvember 2014, an international conference,, the NZ4, is organized jointly with WHO, FAO and OIE.
-At the conference successful NZD approaches and the ADVANZ model will be showcased.